Klipperboi/dual-fans/README.md

 5. **Attach the Connector:**
    - Solder the original fan connector to the ends of the extended wires.
    - **Double-check your work:**
-      - Tug the wires gently to ensure they hold.
+      - Tug the wires (don't be gentle, you want them to come apart now, not later) to ensure they hold.
       - Use a multimeter to check for continuity and ensure no shorts.

 6. **Insulate the Connections:**